Mediation

 The Olive Branch in Rome

-The Olive Branch provides professional mediation services to clients in Rome and throughout Italy.
-Our experienced mediators work remotely to help you resolve disputes efficiently and effectively, saving you time, money, and relationships.
+The Olive Branch provides professional mediation services throughout Rome.
+Our experienced mediators work remotely to help you resolve disputes efficiently and effectively.

 State Mediation Research